A Beginner's Guide to RA: Workin’ for a Living

 To Tell or Not to Tell

 Whether you are interviewing for a job or have worked in the same place for years, your employer or colleagues do not have a legal right to know your medical history.
 Furthermore, the ADA prohibits employers from firing or not hiring qualified people because of their disabilities.
-However, if you believe you have been discriminated against in employment, you can find more information at the Equal Employment Opportunity Commission.
+If you believe you have been discriminated against in employment, you can find more information at the Equal Employment Opportunity Commission.
 If you have experienced discrimination, you can also file a complaint with the EEOC.

 Changing to Keep Working

-Accommodation in a job can include making the job site accessible, restructuring the position, modifying work schedule or transfer to another position, as well as an ergonomic setup or assistive devices.
-For instance, because typing is very difficult for me, I am writing this using Dragon NaturallySpeaking, voice recognition software that allows me to dictate to the computer instead of using a keyboard.
+Accommodation in a job can include making the job site accessible, restructuring the position, modifying your work schedule, or a transfer to another position.
+It can also include an ergonomic setup or assistive devices.
+For instance, typing is very difficult for me so I write everything, including this post, using Dragon NaturallySpeaking, voice recognition software that allows me to dictate to the computer instead of using a keyboard.